RaspAP/raspap-docs/docs/ap-sta.md

 These are used by RaspAP's [systemd control service](faq.md#raspap-service) `raspapd` to determine that a managed mode AP is enabled for the Pi and restore the connection after subsequent reboots.

 ## Changing hostapd settings
 Changes to the hotspot configuration should be applied to the `wlan0` physical device, not `uap0` (a virtual interface).
-In other words, configure hostapd _before_ enabling AP-STA mode.
+In other words, if you wish to change `hostapd` settings, stop the hotspot, disable AP-STA, make your config changes on `wlan0`, re-enable AP-STA and finally restart hostapd.
+An explanation is available [here](https://github.com/RaspAP/raspap-webgui/issues/752#issuecomment-757448664).